DiarmuidHenry/Project-03/README.md

 **`timeit`**

 `timer` function, acts as a stopwatch starting when the user confirms their valid input is correct, stops when shortest route/s are printed.
-Not vital to function of program, was mainly put in for my own curiosity during constructions, but it tested positively with users so I left it in.
+Not vital to function of program, was mainly put in for my own curiosity during construction, but it tested positively with users so I left it in.

 **`ìtertools`**